 On June 5, there was another fog and a raging surf.
 Drucour inspected the detachments posted along the coast.

 On June 7, more fog and more surf till night, when the sea grew calmer, and orders were given for another attempt.
 During the previous days, the French had much strengthened their entrenchments on the shore.
 The last coys of Cambis Infanterie reached Louisbourg the same day.
 The French forces were deployed as follows:

 On June 8 at 2:00 a.m., the British troops were assembled in 3 divisions in the boats again.
 Their order of battle was as follows (regiment enumerated from right to left):

-At daybreak (June 8) the frigates of the squadron anchored before each point of real or pretended attack: the Kennington (20) and Halifax (14) were stationed on the left, followed by the Gramont (18), Diana (32) and Shannon (28) in the centre and the Sutherland (50) and Squirrel (20) upon the right.
+At daybreak (June 8) the frigates of the squadron anchored before each point of real or pretended attack: the Kennington (20) and Halifax (12) were stationed on the left, followed by the Gramont (18), Diana (32) and Shannon (28) in the centre and the Sutherland (50) and Squirrel (20) upon the right.
 They opened a fierce cannonade on the French entrenchments.
 When this fire had continued about 15 minutes, the boats upon the left rowed into shore under the command of Brigadier-General Wolfe.
-The division on the right, under the command of Brigadier-General Whitmore, rowed towards the White Point, as if intending to force a landing there.
+The division on the right, under the command of Brigadier-General Whitmore, rowed towards Pointe Blanche, as if intending to force a landing there.
 The centre division, under Brigadier-General Lawrence, made at the same time a show of landing at the Freshwater Cove.
 These two last divisions which were only intended as feints, drew the attention of the French and prevented their troops, posted along the coast, from joining those on the right where the real landing was to be made.
 The targeted landing place was La Cormorandière.
 Here there was a crescent-shaped beach, 400 meters long, with rocks at each end.
-On the shore above, about 1,000 Frenchmen, under lieutenant-Colonel de Saint-Julien, lay behind entrenchments covered in front by spruce and fir trees, felled and laid on the ground with the tops outward.
+On the shore above, about 1,000 Frenchmen, under Lieutenant-Colonel de Saint-Julien, lay behind entrenchments covered in front by spruce and fir trees, felled and laid on the ground with the tops outward.
 There were breastworks at every probable place of landing.
 Furthermore, 8 guns and heavy swivels mounted on perpendicular stocks of wood were planted to sweep every part of the beach and its approaches, and these pieces were masked by young evergreens stuck in the ground before them.
 Redans mounted with guns had also been erected to prevent flanking movements.

 The French acted very wisely and did not throw away a shot till the boats were near in shore.
 The British were thus allowed to come within close range unmolested.
 Then the French batteries opened, and a deadly storm of grape and musketry was poured upon the boats.
 It was clear in an instant that to advance farther would be destruction; and Wolfe waved his hand as a signal to sheer off.
 At some distance on the right, and little exposed to the fire, were 3 boats of light infantry under Lieutenants Hopkins and Brown and Ensign Grant; who, mistaking the signal or willfully misinterpreting it, made directly for the shore before them.
 It was a few roads east of the beach; a craggy coast and a strand strewn with rocks and lashed with breakers, but sheltered from the cannon by a small projecting point.
 The three officers leaped ashore, followed by their men.
 Wolfe saw the movement, and hastened to support it.
 The boat of Major Scott, who commanded the light infantry and rangers, next came up, and was stove in an instant; but Scott gained the shore, climbed the crags, and found himself with 10 men in front of some 70 French and Indians.
 Half his followers were killed and wounded, and three bullets were shot through his clothes; but with admirable gallantry he held his ground till others came to his aid.
 The remaining boats now reached the landing.
 Many were stove among the rocks, and others were overset; some of the men were dragged back by the surf and drowned; some lost their muskets, and were drenched to the skin: but the greater part got safe ashore.
 Among the foremost was seen the tall, attenuated form of Brigadier Wolfe, armed with nothing but a cane, as he leaped into the surf and climbed the crags with his soldiers.
 As they reached the top they formed in compact order, and attacked and carried with the bayonet the nearest French battery, a few meters distant.
 The division of Lawrence soon came up; and as the attention of the enemy was now distracted, they made their landing with little opposition at the farther end of the beach whither they were followed by Amherst himself.
 The French, attacked on right and left, and fearing, with good reason, that they would be cut off from the town, abandoned all their cannon and fled into the woods.
 About 70 French were captured and 50 killed.
 The British lost 109 killed, wounded and drowned.